mattwigway/Online-Contact/README.md

 that clearly refers to the word.
 This is the way the web contact works.
 If the word never comes up, the game ends in a draw; the wordmaster can never win.
-(I've only ever seen this once, with the word sawzall
-[which could be considered a proper noun; nothing else starts with 'sawz'].
-We once came very close with yggsdrasil).
+(I've only ever seen this once, with the word sawzall [nothing else starts with 'sawz' that I know of].
+We once came dangerously close with yggsdrasil).

 Every so often, when things begin to look like a draw, the wordmaster will give a clue at her own discretion.
 If someone solves that clue,